 We Need Better Buses

-But despite the heavy investments the county has made, our bus system still falls far short of meeting transportation needs.
-Buses move slowly, stuck in the county's gridlocked traffic.
-Waits between buses are too long; clear schedules and maps are rarely posted at bus stops; and riders are confused when different providers serve the same route.
+Despite possessing the largest suburban bus transit system in the country, Montgomery County's bus system still falls far short of meeting its transportation needs.
+Waits between buses are too long.
+Clear schedules and maps are rarely posted at bus stops.
+Riders are confused when different providers serve the same route.
+Buses move slowly, stuck in the county's sluggish traffic.

 Increasing the total amount of bus service is essential, but if new funding is used just to add more routes like those we already have, these weaknesses will limit growth in ridership.
-While buses cannot adequately substitute for rail on high-volume corridors like the future Purple Line, the concepts of “bus rapid transit” can be used to upgrade bus service on other routes.
-Delays due to passenger boarding and traffic jams can be eliminated by making bus stops more like rail stations and giving buses their own lanes on busy roads.
+While buses cannot adequately substitute for rail on high-volume corridors like the future Purple Line, they can more than adequately serve most other corridors with fast, reliable, frequent, comfortable and affordable transit if we make the necessary investments.

 What Needs To Be Done?

 Frequency and efficiency are the bread and butter of good transit.
 If a bus does not come often and/or takes meandering paths which take too long to reach a potential rider's destination, it will have low ridership.
 A good bus network will come frequently enough that you do not need a schedule and take a direct enough route that it can get you where you need to go in a timely manner.

 - Increasing frequencies to a minimum of every 15 to 20 minutes off peak for most bus routes, and every 10 minutes or better on high demand routes.

 - High frequency bus service every day of the week at all hours of the day.
 All hours transit helps to keep our communities connected and safe as it can:

 - Keep drunk and dangerous drivers off the road, reducing accidents by as much as 37%!